Kvasir8/Kvasir8.github.io/_publications/KDBTS/index.md

 # Abstract

-Inferring scene geometry from images via Structure from Motion is a long-standing and fundamental problem in com- puter vision.
+Inferring scene geometry from images via Structure from Motion is a long-standing and fundamental problem in computer vision.
 While classical approaches and, more recently, depth map predictions only focus on the visible parts of a scene, the task of scene completion aims to reason about geometry even in occluded regions.
-With the popu- larity of neural radiance fields (NeRFs), implicit representations also became popular for scene completion by predicting so-called density fields.
+With the popularity of neural radiance fields (NeRFs), implicit representations also became popular for scene completion by predicting so-called density fields.
 Unlike explicit approaches e.g. voxel-based methods, density fields also allow for accurate depth prediction and novel-view synthesis via image based rendering.
 In this work, we propose to fuse the scene reconstruction from multiple images and distill this knowledge into a more accurate single-view scene reconstruction.
 To this end, we propose Multi-View Behind the Scenes(MVBTS) to fuse density fields from multiple posed images, trained fully self-supervised only from image data.
 Using knowledge distillation, we use MVBTS to train a single view scene completion network via direct supervision called KDBTS.
 It achieves state-of-the-art performance on occupancy prediction, especially in occluded regions.

 # Overview